 However, you should also check carefully the positioning of your characters on the new number plate.
 You can damage 3D and 4D characters if you drill through them and make them difficult to read clearly.

-Drill slowly and without exerting much pressure.
-Place a softer material such as polystyrene or wood underneath the plate when you’re drilling.
+- Drill slowly and without exerting much pressure.
+Place a softer material such as polystyrene or wood underneath the plate when drilling.

 The most common alternative to screwing your plate on is using self-adhesive pads.